neuefische/web-exercises/sessions/js-callback-functions/user-login-callback-1-named-vs-anonymous/README.md

    - as a regular function: ` function() {...}`

 3. Implement the logic from the previous from "showWelcomeMessage" inside this anonymous function.
-4. Can you spot a difference in the behavior of the two ways you passed the callback functions to "handleUserLogin"?

 Please switch to the [`js/index.js`](./js/index.js) file to start the challenge.